WHAT IS CRYPTOCURRENCY?

 WHAT IS A WALLET?

 A wallet is a digital holding account, somewhat akin to a checking account.
-For instance, Coinbase (a popular online exchange) offers hosted Bitcoin and Ethereum wallets for storing your currencies.
+For example, Coinbase (a popular online exchange) offers hosted Bitcoin and Ethereum wallets for storing your digital currencies.
 Each wallet has a unique address, used for sending and receiving money.
 There are also non-hosted wallets, usually available in the form of a phone or laptop application (a "hot" wallet), or via standalone hardware running on application (a "cold" wallet), or simply a physical form of the private key of your wallet (a "paper" wallet).

-One key difference between a wallet and a checking account is that your bank that is hosting your checking account is likely FDIC insured by the bank that provides the account.
+One key difference between a wallet and a checking account is that your bank that is hosting your checking account is, in most cases FDIC insured.
 Cryptocurrency wallets, hosted or not-hosted, are generally not insured by any entity, If you lose your wallet (private key, phone, laptop computer, etc.), and you have not backed up your private keys, your money is often gone forever.